MariiaChernysh/Binom-API/Binom-API-Py/PIP & BAT.md

 > setx PATH "%PATH%; ...../Scripts/python.exe"

 The next step(optional) is to install gsutil, gloud and google-cloud-storage via terminal
+>#add "py -m" before "pip install..." if 'pip' is not recognized as an internal or external command
 > pip install gsutil
 >
 > pip install gcloud